sophiebeard/airport-challenge/README.md

 ### Tests:

 1. Test that a plane is added to the planesInAirport array.
+2. Test that a specific plane is added to the planesInAirport array.
-2. Test that landPlane returns a string when a plane has landed.
+3. Test that landPlane returns a string when a plane has landed.
 ------------------------------------------------------------------------------------------------------------------
 ```
 2. As the system designer